ailiis/conclusions/README.md

 - &#x1F6A7; code `defensive` or suffix `:def`:
   This stands for "defensive".
 It is used on sentences which deny generalizations or play down results as "minimal".
 - &#x2753; code `justification`:
-  A sentence that tries to make the articles results seem better.
+  A sentence which exists to make the articles results seem better or more relevant.
 (I.e. compare it with previous studies that did worse.)

 ### 2.9 Suffixes